 - Demonstrate awareness and capability in employing tools and techniques in the systems engineering process

-We offer four program options for Systems Engineering; you can earn a Master of Science in Systems of Engineering, Master of Science in Engineering in Systems Engineering (ABET-accredited), graduate certificate, or a post-master’s certificate.
+We offer four program options for Systems Engineering; you can earn a Master of Science in Systems of Engineering, Master of Science in Engineering in Systems Engineering (ABET-accredited), or earn a systems engineering certificate online through our graduate certificate or a post-master’s certificate options.

 Systems Engineering Courses